tbarbette/npf/README.md

 showing the difference between variables, different softwares, or the evolution of performances through commits.

-Testie files are simple to write, and easy to share, as such we encourage users to share their testies with their code to allow other users to reproduce theur performance results, and graphs.
+Test files are simple to write, and easy to share, as such we encourage users to share their ".npf" scripts with their code to allow other users to reproduce their performance results, and graphs.

 NPF supports running the given test across a custer, allowing to try your tests in multiple different configuration very quickly and on serious hardware.